fortran-lang/stdlib/doc/specs/stdlib_math.md

 #### Return value

-Returns the `real` phase in radian
+Returns the `real` phase angle in radians

 #### Example